ProteinQure/scargo/examples/data/README.md

 If it does not exist, upload it with `aws s3 sync testing/scargo-examples/ s3://pq-dataxfer-tmp/testing/scargo-examples/`.

-If running the examples remotely, the outputs can be downloaded by running BLAH.
+If running the examples remotely, the outputs can be downloaded by running `aws s3 sync s3://pq-dataxfer-tmp/testing/scargo-examples/output/ testing/scargo-examples/output`.

 When not running examples, it is recommended you create your own folder `~/s3-data` and manage your workflow inputs/outputs from there.